ashmanq/JavaWhiskyTracker/README.md

 A Java Whisky Tracker API demonstrating the Java Spring API.

 ## Objectives
-* The task was to complete custom queries and connect them to appropriate RESTful endpoints using the Java Srping framework
+* The task was to create custom queries and connect them to appropriate RESTful endpoints using the Java Spring framework

 ## The App allows the user to carry out the following
 * Get all the whiskies for a particular year